 Medical Expenses: Routine uninsured medical, dental, and vision expenses.
 This might also include co-pays and prescriptions.

-Educational Fees: While child support typically does not cover college or other post-secondary education costs, it can be used to cover costs associated with elementary and secondary schooling.
+Educational Fees: Child support can be used to cover costs associated with elementary and secondary schooling.

 Childcare: For parents who work or attend school, child support can assist with the costs of childcare.